 Funds generated by operating activities and available cash are expected to continue to be our most significant sources of liquidity for working capital requirements, debt service and funding of maintenance levels of capital expenditures.
-In the first quarter of fiscal year 2020, we undertook strategic cost cutting, including the elimination of positions through attrition and the elimination of open positions to create a leaner organization.
+In fiscal year 2020, we began a strategic cost savings initiative that included the elimination of positions through attrition and the elimination of open positions to create a leaner organization, and we continued the cost savings initiative throughout fiscal 2021.

-Based upon our operating plan and related cash flow and financial projections, cash flows expected to be generated by operating activities and available financing are expected to be sufficient to fund our operations through at least June 30, 2021, and our debt service coverage ratio and current ratio covenants are expected to be in compliance with the annual Term Loans and Credit Agreement covenant requirements as of March 31, 2021, the next measurement date.
-However, no assurances can be provided that we will achieve our operating plan and cash flow projections for the next fiscal years or our projected consolidated financial position as of March 31, 2021.
+Based upon our operating plan and related cash flow and financial projections, cash flows expected to be generated by operating activities and available financing are expected to be sufficient to fund our operations through at least June 30, 2022, and our debt service coverage ratio and current ratio covenants are expected to be in compliance with the annual Term Loans and Credit Agreement covenant requirements as of March 31, 2022, the next measurement date.
+However, no assurances can be provided that we will achieve our operating plan and cash flow projections for the next fiscal years or our projected consolidated financial position as of March 31, 2022.
 Such estimates are subject to change based on future results and such change could cause future results to vary significantly from expected results.

-As indicated above, we were in compliance with all of our covenants as of March 31, 2020, however, there is no assurance that we will remain in compliance at any future measurement date, and there is no assurance that the Bank will continue to waive such violations in the future.
+As indicated above, we were in compliance with all of our covenants as of March 31, 2021, however, there is no assurance that we will remain in compliance at any future measurement date, and there is no assurance that the Bank will waive such violations, if any, in the future.
 If the Bank does not waive a future violation, it could pursue remedies under the relevant agreements, including charging a higher interest rate on outstanding borrowings and calling repayment of outstanding borrowings.
 If this occurs, we would need to raise additional funds to repay the loans; however, we may not be able to secure such funding on acceptable terms, or at all.